sporksmith/walking-onions-wip/specs/01-intro.md

 but they are written at the same time, are either helpful or necessary for its implementation.

-xxx-dirport-linkspec.md allows a directory port to be represented with a link specifier.

-xxx-happy-families.md lets families be represented with a single identifier, rather than a long list of keys

 318-limit-protovers.md restricts the allowed version numbers for each subprotocol to the range 0..63.